tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Final.md

 Holding the boomerang in my hands, I feel its weight and balance in my hands.
 It's nothing like the toy boomerangs I've thrown before; this is a weapon honed for survival.

-The Bunyip doesn't notice me regaining my footing.My eyes dart around, desperately seeking an advantage.
+The Bunyip doesn't notice me regaining my footing.

+My eyes dart around, desperately seeking an advantage.
 Then I see it – a massive, jagged stalactite hanging precariously above where the Bunyip stands.
 It's a long shot, but it's all we have.

 In that moment, time seems to slow down.
 I can hear my heart pounding in my ears, the sound of my breath ragged and quick.
 I think of my father, of the lessons he taught me about facing fear head-on.
 Channelling every ounce of strength and focus I possess, I hurl the boomerang with all my might.